kensanata/phoebe/README.md

 ## Quickstart

 Right now there aren't any releases.
 You just get the latest version from the repository and that's it.
-These instructions assume that you're going to create a new user in order to be safe.
+I'm going to assume that you're going to create a new user just to be safe.

     sudo adduser --disabled-login --disabled-password gemini
     sudo su gemini
     cd

 Now you're in your home directory, `/home/gemini`.
 We're going to install things right here.
+First, get the source code:

     curl --output gemini-wiki.pl \
       https://alexschroeder.ch/cgit/gemini-wiki/plain/gemini-wiki.pl?h=main